Learning the Language of the Culinary Arts

 Sweetbreads: Thymus gland of calf or lamb.

-Tempering: To slowly add hot liquid to eggs while stirring vigorously to slowly bring mixture up to temperature without curdling the eggs.
+Tempering: To slowly add hot liquid to eggs while stirring vigorously to slowly bring the mixture up to temperature without curdling the eggs.

 Truss: Tying whole poultry or meat to encourage even cooking.